wronnyhuang/metapoison/README.md

 ### Expected output

 Ignore the tensorflow deprecation warnings that are displayed at the beginning.
 You should see a link to the newly created `comet.ml` experiment page after 10-20 seconds.
 Click this link to see the poison crafting results displayed on a chart.
-On the terminal you should see the process of pretraining 24 models for a few minutes.
+On the terminal you should see the process of vanilla pretraining 24 models for about 3-4 minutes.
 The crafting process will then begin and you should see the results of each craftstep being printed, such as

 ```text
 ...